 Before you are able to form a civil partnership you must both Give Notice at least 28 days before your ceremony date.

 How many certificates do we need?

 Marriage and Civil Partnership certificates cost £11 each.
-You may have as many or as you want or need.
+You may have as many as you want.
 The ceremony fees include two statutory certificates.
 However if you do not require two or would like to order more then call us on 0345 60 80 198.

 Do our children need re-registering?

 Any child whose natural parents have married since they were born will need their birth re-registering This is a legal requirement that will make them a child of your marriage.

 Re-registration is done by completing a form (LA1).
 The form will explain the documents required and process to re-register.